ravibitsgoa/Implementations_of_various_algorithms_and_data_structures/readme.txt

 21. Z algorithm for string matching
 22. Square-root decompositon for range sum queries.
 23. Binary search tree (with insert, delete, search, print)
+24. Union Find (Disjoint Set Union) with union by rank and path compression.

 * : Yet to be added.